Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Shark EZ bagless self-empty robot vacuum, $288 (regularly $499)

-Barbie and friends can go anywhere in her 3-in-1 dream camper.
-This pink camper can transform into three different vehicles, five living spaces, and includes 60 accessories including fishing gear, a picnic table with seating for four, bathroom necessities, a sleeping bag and blankets.
+Barbie and friends can go anywhere in her 3-in-1 DreamCamper.
+This pink camper can transform into three different vehicles and five living spaces, and includes 60 accessories, including fishing gear, a picnic table with seating for four, bathroom necessities, a sleeping bag and blankets.

 Warner's women's fleece-lined tights: $7

-The two-pack of cold weather tights are a special price during Walmart's Deals for Days.
+The two-pack of cold-weather tights are listed at a special price during Walmart's Deals for Days.
 Each set of tights features a tummy control top.
-Tights run up to a size 3XL.
+Tights run up to a size 3XL, and are available as footed or footless.

 Warner's women's fleece-lined tights, $7